itfanr/ros2-wiki/Linux-Install-Debians.md

 ## Choose RMW implementation

-By default the RMW implementation `FastRPTS` is being used.
+By default the RMW implementation `FastRTPS` is being used.
 By setting the environment variable `RMW_IMPLEMENTATION=rmw_opensplice_cpp` you can switch to use OpenSplice instead.

 ## Additional packages using ROS 1 packages